zuozhenggh/learning-library/security-library/database/advanced-new/label-security/label-security.md

 ### Prerequisites
 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
 - You have completed:
+    - Lab: Generate SSH Keys (*Free-tier* and *Paid Tenants* only)
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
     - Lab: Initialize Environment